Sailing the Andaman Sea from Phuket

 Kayaking is a quiet way to enjoy the beauty of Ao Nang.
 You’ll paddle by massive jungle cliff faces, stalactite-filled sea caves, maze-like mangroves, and day-glow coral.
 Bring your own snorkel gear or rent one for a truly amazing experience.

 Akha, Lisu, Hmong, and Karen tribes are found across the north of Thailand.
 Take a break from the tourist trail, and spend a day or a few nights with a local family to learn and experience their way of life.
 Choose your tour guide wisely – ensure that they operate in an ethical and sustainable manner.

 The Floating Markets

-The floating market, with the rickety wooden boat, piled high with colorful local produce.
+The floating market, with the rickety wooden boat, piled high with colourful local produce.
 Pick a market, and arrive early to avoid crowds and bag the best bargains.
-Don’t forget your camera – these markets are very colorful.
+Don’t forget your camera – these markets are very colourful.
 Enjoy bartering with the locals, the food is well worth a good haggle.

 Damnoen Saduak, Ratchaburi: The most famous of the floating markets, located 100km southwest of Bangkok en route to Hua Hin/Cha-am.

 Amphawa Floating Market, Samut Songkhram: Open in the afternoons and situated next to a temple.